JinayJain/backprop-vis/README.md

 graph.
 Shows the computation graph given any expression and demonstrates how gradients are calculated on that expression.

+For more information, view the [blog post](https://blog.jinay.dev/posts/backprop/) I wrote related to this project.

 ## Usage

 To explore the flow of gradients in your computations: